johker/ruski/README.md

 ## RuSKI

-RuSKI is an artificial chemistry based on SKI combinator calculus written in Rust.
+Ruski is a minimal implementation of combinator calculus in Rust.

-Based on the work of [Germán Kruszewski and Tomas Mikolov](https://github.com/germank/combinatory-chemistry).
+It is based on the crate [lambda_calculus](https://github.com/ljedrz/lambda_calculus).